cea-trust-platform/cea-trust-platform.github.io/about.md

 TRUST is now the foundation for several applications related to nuclear studies and safety, neutronics, porous media, batteries, fuel cells, and more.

+# How to compile TRUST ?

+In order to clone and compile the TRUST platform via a git configuration, open a bash terminal and simply execute the commands available in this **[README](https://github.com/cea-trust-platform/trust-code#readme)**.